 Cook pancakes until golden brown on first side, 2–3 minutes, then flip and cook until browned on second side, 2–3 minutes longer.
 Transfer to a wire rack and let cool.
 Repeat process in batches with remaining batter and oil; you should have 8 pancakes.

-Combine vinegar, the coconut aminos/soy sauce, sweetener, and water in a small bowl to make dipping sauce.
+Combine vinegar, the coconut aminos/soy sauce, sweetener, black pepper, and water in a small bowl to make dipping sauce.
 Provide in small bowl to each person.

 Transfer pancakes to a platter.
 Top with reserved scallions or serve as condiment for non-monastics and serve with dipping sauce alongside.